Epic Systems: History

-As of 2015, the company was in the fifth phase of campus expansion with five new buildings each planned to be around 100,000 square feet.
+As of 2024, the company was in the sixth phase of campus expansion with six new buildings each planned to contain as many as 400 offices.
 The company also has offices in Bristol, UK; 's-Hertogenbosch, Netherlands; Dubai, United Arab Emirates; Dhahran, Saudi Arabia; Helsinki, Finland; Melbourne, Australia; Singapore; Trondheim, Norway; and Søborg, Denmark.

+From the late 2010s Epic expanded into the European market, selling their systems to countries with universal healthcare including the United Kingdom, Denmark, Finland and Norway.
+There has been significant controversy around the implementations of these systems.

-Product and market
+Products and market

-Epic primarily develops, manufactures, licenses, supports, and sells a proprietary electronic medical record software application, known in whole as 'Epic' or an Epic EMR.
+Epic primarily develops, manufactures, licenses, supports, and sells a proprietary electronic medical record software application, known in whole as 'Epic' or as Epic EMR.
 The company's healthcare software is centered on its Chronicles database management system.
-Epic's applications support functions related to patient care, including registration and scheduling; clinical systems for doctors, nurses, emergency personnel, and other care providers; systems for lab technologists, pharmacists, and radiologists; and billing systems for insurers.
-MyChart is used in the USA and other countries to access doctors’ records and for billing purposes.
+Epic's applications support functions related to healthcare, medical personnel, and insurance.
+Epic also develops MyChart, used by patients to access doctors' records, schedule appointments, review and re-fill medications, message their care team, and for billing purposes.
 It is used by 150 million patients across the US.

-Epic also offers cloud hosting for customers that do not wish to maintain their own servers; and short-term optimization and implementation consultants through their wholly-owned subsidiary Boost, Inc..

-The company's competitors include Cerner, MEDITECH, Allscripts, athenahealth, and units of IBM, McKesson, and Siemens.
+Epic has several data resources and analytic tools.
+Cogito is the analytic environment consisting of the Epic data warehouse and analytic capabilities.
+The different levels of the database architecture are Chronicles, Clarity and Caboodle.
+Chronicles is Epic's real-time database; the data the user enters is immediately available in Chronicles.
+Clarity is a relational database and Caboodle is an enterprise data warehouse platform.
+These databases can be queried using a variety of tools within Cogito such as Reporting Workbench and SlicerDicer.
+In addition, Epic Systems hosts the Cosmos data warehouse, which contains de-identified data from multiple organizations, with a total of 296 million patients.

 The majority of U.S. News & World Report's top-ranked hospitals and medical schools use Epic.
-In 2003, Kaiser Permanente began using Epic for its electronic records system.
-Among many others, Epic provides electronic record systems for Cedars-Sinai Medical Center in Los Angeles, the Cleveland Clinic, Johns Hopkins Hospital, UC Davis Medical Center in Sacramento, and all Mayo Clinic campuses.
-Partners HealthCare began adopting Epic in 2015 in a project initially reported to cost $1.2 billion, which critics decried and which is greater than the cost of its buildings.
+Among many others, Epic provides electronic record systems for Cedars-Sinai Medical Center in Los Angeles, the Cleveland Clinic, Johns Hopkins Hospital, UC Davis Medical Center in Sacramento, Kaiser Permanente, and all Mayo Clinic campuses.
+Mass General Brigham began adopting Epic in 2015 in a project initially reported to cost $1.2 billion, which critics decried and which is greater than the cost of its buildings.
 By 2018, the total expenses for the project were $1.6 billion, with payments for the software itself amounting to less than $100 million and the majority of the costs caused by lost patient revenues, tech support and other implementation work.
+In 2022, Emory Healthcare, Baptist Health and Memorial Hermann Health System switched to Epic from Cerner.

+Epic also offers cloud hosting for customers that do not wish to maintain their own servers; and short-term optimization and implementation consultants through their wholly owned subsidiary Boost, Inc.

+The company's competitors include Cerner, MEDITECH, Allscripts, athenahealth, and units of IBM, McKesson, and Siemens.